lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 The longitude and latitude columns will automatically update to be the correct column names for right ascension and declination for the selected table (in DP0.1 they were ``ra`` and ``dec`` but in DP0.2, they are ``coord_ra`` and ``coord_dec``).
 If a non-existent column name is entered the box will highlight red in indication of the error.
 Choose the desired shape type for a spatial search, ``Cone`` or ``Polygon``, and the appropriate instructions for the search terms will appear.
 Keeping the search area to a minimum will keep processing times short and returned subsets small and manageable.
-You can start with 0.2 degrees.
+You can start with 3 arc minutes.

 *Note*: The examples under the box for coordinates are object names as examples of the syntax and formatting only.
 Those examples are not guaranteed to be in the accessible data sets.
 The central coordinates for DC2, in decimal degrees, are: ``61.863 -35.790``.
 (See Table 2 of `The LSST DESC DC2 Simulated Sky Survey <https://ui.adsabs.harvard.edu/abs/2021ApJS..253...31L/abstract>`_.)